 Figuring Out Your Project’s Goals

-The project’s specific goals need to be clearly identified and communicated.
+The project’s specific goals need to be identified and communicated.
 This ensures that all decisions made are in line with these objectives.

 Looking Back at Past Projects